ionic-team/ionic-portals/website/docs/reference/android/portals-plugin.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-The [PortalsPlugin](./portals-plugin) class is a Capacitor Plugin that allows for bi-directional communication between Android code and Web code.
-It is not meant to be used directly.
-To include it in your [Portal](./portal), add it via the [PortalBuilder.setPlugins()](./portal-builder#setplugins) function.
+The [PortalsPlugin](./portals-plugin) class is a special Capacitor Plugin within the Portals library that allows for bi-directional communication between Android code and Web code.
+It is added to every Portal automatically.

+## Methods

+### publish

+### subscribe

+### unsubscribe

 <Tabs
     defaultValue="kt"